israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Adds one or more elements to the end of an array and returns the new length of the array.

     `Array.prototype.reverse()`
+        Reverses the order of the elements of an array in place — the first becomes the last, and the last becomes the first.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.